Content Map Terms

 Inflammatory bowel disease (IBD) is a condition that causes ongoing inflammation of the intestines.
 Learn about the symptoms and nutrition advice for Crohn’s disease and ulcerative colitis.
 See: Bowel Disease: Changing Your Diet.

 Find out information about what lactose intolerance is, what the symptoms are, how it is diagnosed, and how it is treated.

 A peptic ulcer is a sore in the inner lining of the stomach or upper small intestine.
 Find information on how to manage your ulcer through healthy eating.
 See: Healthy Eating Guidelines for People with Peptic Ulcers.

 Celiac disease is a problem some people have with foods that contain gluten.
 Gluten is a type of protein.
 It's found in the grains wheat, barley, rye, and triticale (a wheat-rye cross).
 Find out information about symptoms of celiac disease and how to manage the disease.
 See: Celiac Disease: Eating a Gluten-Free Diet.

 If you experience frequent heartburn, nausea and loss of appetite, you may have GERD.
 Find out more about reducing symptoms through healthy eating.
 See: GERD: Controlling Heartburn by Changing Your Habits.

 Canadian Celiac Association

 The Canadian Celiac Association is dedicated to supporting people with celiac disease through awareness programs, advocacy, education and research.
 This website provides information about celiac disease.
 Find information about what it is, the symptoms, diagnosis, related diseases and conditions, and how to manage the disease.
 You can also find information on the gluten-free diet.
-See: Diet and Nutrition.
+See: Living a Healthy Gluten Free Life.

 Crohn's and Colitis Canada